The Program-at-a-Glance is also available as PDF. Click here.

 Program Booklet and Proceedings

-The final IFIP Networking 2018 Program Booklet will re-appear as soon as administrative issues will have been resolved.
+The final IFIP Networking 2018 Program Booklet is available here.

 Detailed Keynote Information